Ys-sudo/puuf-vr-project/README.md

 # Puuf VR Project

-## Created with <a target="_blank" href="https://aframe.io">aframe.js</a>, javascript, html and css - a virtual reality game experience dedicated for occulus quest devices.
+## Created with <a target="_blank" href="https://aframe.io">aframe.js</a>, javascript, html and css - a virtual reality game experience dedicated for occulus touch devices.

 ### Availiable via browser <a target="_blank" href="https://puuf-vr-2.glitch.me"> under this link </a> -</a>  you can also find the <a target="_blank" href="https://glitch.com/edit/#!/puuf-vr-2">source code here</a> to prewiev/edit it.